-This document includes important information, such as our contact information and the coverage limits of each policy.
-In addition, the insurance company’s name, policy numbers, and expiration date.
+This document includes important information, such as contact information and the coverage limits of each policy in addition to the insurance company’s name, policy numbers, and expiration date.
 It focuses primarily on the commercial liability coverage our business has.
 This way, we show that our business is insured against claims for damages, injuries, losses, and other liabilities.

 Business liability insurance is available in two types: general liability insurance and professional liability insurance.